Everyone is familiar with hydrogen peroxide uses as a topical antiseptic and a personal care product.

-Remember it only takes a very small amount of H2O2 to benefit your plants and soil.
+Remember it only takes a very small amount of H2O2 to benefit your plants and potting mix.
 Begin with a very weak solution of 3% peroxide.

 You will probably attain perfectly satisfactory results.
 If not, increase the strength of your solution in increments and proceed with caution.